rmetchkarovaieu2024-bit/ADS-Project/README.md

 - Course instructors for guidance on data structures and algorithms
 - Flask community for extensive documentation
 - Open-source contributors for inspiration and best practices
+- The team behind the scenes that helped develop the project

 ---